SeedTactics/fms-insight/docs/server-config.md

 AppData folder which on a default Windows install is `c:\ProgramData\SeedTactics\FMSInsight`.
-This path can be changed in the `config.ini` file if needed, but we suggest that the databases are kept on the local drive for performance and data integrety (SQlite works best on a local drive).
+This path can be changed in the `config.ini` file if needed, but we suggest that the databases are kept on the local drive for performance and data integrity (SQlite works best on a local drive).
 The SQLite databases are not large, typically under 100 megabytes, so disk space is not a problem.